mebobby2/MachineLearningBook/README.md

 The blogs were all found to be in one cluster:
 'Publishing 2.0', 'GigaOM', "John Battelle's Searchblog", 'Google Operating System', 'Valleywag', 'Search Engine Watch Blog', 'Techdirt', 'Official Google Blog', 'Search Engine Roundtable', 'PaulStamatiou.com', 'A Consuming Experience (full feed)', 'Matt Cutts: Gadgets, Google, and SEO', 'Google Blogoscoped', 'Read/WriteWeb'

+### Multidimensional Scaling
+Used to find a two-dimensional representation of the dataset.
+Since most real-life examples of items you would want to cluster have more than two numbers, you can’t just take the data as-is and plot it in two dimensions.
+However, to understand the relationship between the various items, it would be very useful to see them charted on a page with closer distances indicating similarity.

+The concept of imagining items in space depending on their parameters will be a recurring theme in this book.
+Using multidimensional scaling is an effective way to take a dataset and actually view it in a way that’s easy to interpret.
+It’s important to realize that some information is lost in the process of scaling, but the result should help you understand the algorithms better.

 ## Source code for book